The School of Engineering and Applied Science has its own research student society which is part of the Aston Postgraduate Research Society (APRS)

 The best thing is you have to do nothing!
 By being a postgrad student in EAS, you automatically become a member of EPRS.

-The society is Guild-affiliated and is also recognised as a legitimate body by the School's Research Strategy Committee.
+The society is Students' Union-affiliated and is also recognised as a legitimate body by the School's Research Strategy Committee.
 This means you get the best of both worlds - great socials, and a mechanism for your voice to be heard by those who can really make a difference when it comes to important things like your research and other concerns.

 The Society Exec and how to get involved!